 The policy provides a tool for ensuring that making provision for cycling is considered and objectively evaluated at the commencement of the scoping of State Government transport projects, and in the development of maintenance contracts.

+The policy may also be used in consideration of maintenance and other works on State-owned roads undertaken by the relevant local council and/or others under the Roads and Jetties Act 1935 and on approvals for traffic control devices on local roads provided by the Transport Commission under the Traffic Act 1925.

+Some changes to DIER’s standard specifications to reflect the mainstreaming approach to maintenance activities around infrastructure on cycling routes may be necessary.

 Scope

 This document sets out the criteria to be applied in relation to providing transport-oriented cycling facilities: